Skip to content

 Conclusion

 States rely on the federal government for a significant portion of their total annual revenues, which are typically used for healthcare, income security, education, and infrastructure.
 Without that federal assistance, states would likely be unable to deliver the same level of programs that provide access to healthcare, support children and families, and promote economic activity.
 At the same time, spending on grants to states for Medicaid has increased significantly, reflecting Medicaid’s expansion and rising healthcare costs.
-Given that funding to state and local governments totals nearly one-fifth of all federal spending, it is critical to examine that fiscal relationship in context with the United States’ fiscal challenges in order to better understand the drivers of the national debt and seek ways to improve the structural imbalance between spending and revenues.
+Given that funding to state and local governments totals approximately one-fifth of all federal spending, it is critical to examine that fiscal relationship in the context of the United States’ fiscal challenges in order to better understand the drivers of the national debt and seek ways to improve the structural imbalance between spending and revenues.

 Photo by Thomas Kurmeier/Getty Images